 Do we even pretend that we’re going to stick with our New Year’s resolutions anymore?
-The gym membership you didn’t use since last February and the blender collecting dust on your counter say that you know better.
+The gym memberships you didn’t use and the blender collecting dust on your counter say that you know better.
 So instead of setting more impossible goals for ourselves this year, we resolved to find some rules busy moms can actually live by.
 Here are some tweaks to make your already rich and fulfilling life even better.

 If you cook it, you can eat it.

 Forget about diets this year.
 Instead of making carb-free protein snacks, spend time cooking real food for your family.
 Meal planning is the key.
 There are subscription services that will do the legwork or you can sit down with the flyers and your fave food blogs to plan the weekly dinners.
 But keep it real and also plan for nights out and convenience meals because you’re only human.